 The Sumatran orangutan is at extreme risk of becoming the first great ape to go extinct in the wild.
 The last major stands of habitat for the Sumatran orangutan are found in the Leuser Ecosystem, which supports about 75 percent of the world’s remaining population.
 In order to save the Sumatran orangutan from extinction, we must protect the integrity of the Leuser Ecosystem.
 Other critical species face a similar fate.
-The Sumatran tiger is thought to number just a few hundred individuals left, the Sumatran rhino even fewer still, with the Sumatran elephant similarly imperiled.
+The Sumatran tiger is thought to number less than 500 individuals left, the Sumatran rhino even fewer still, with the Sumatran elephant similarly imperiled.

 The Leuser Ecosystem is truly the last stand for survival for many treasured and iconic wildlife species.

 The Leuser Ecosystem stretches across the province of Aceh and North Sumatra on the island of Sumatra.
 These provinces are home to a diverse range of rural communities, many of whom have lived in the region for generations and depend on the uniquely biodiverse forest ecosystem for their food and livelihoods.